 Jimi Hendrix taught Stills how to play lead guitar.

 They are the only group to top the charts with three consecutive LPs where one was a studio album (Deja Vu), one was a live album (4 Way Street), and one was a greatest hits album (So Far).

 Stills got into a fistfight with an audience member at a festival in Big Sur, California that was being filmed as a showcase for good vibes.

 In the group's various configurations and as solo artists they have collectively released nearly 100 albums.

-Each band member has been inducted twice into the Rock And Roll Hall Of Fame.
+Each band member has been inducted twice into the Rock and Roll Hall of Fame: Crosby with The Byrds

 The group was successful from the start, beginning with their first album and continuing through the early 1970s.
 CSNY was one of the few groups selling as many albums as the Beatles.

 Young left the group in 1976, returning long enough to record an album in 1988 after Crosby finished a jail term on drug and weapons charges, fulfilling a promise Young had made to record with CSN if Crosby could beat his drug addiction.